 - Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt or one of your own design.

-LEAP has options for essay coaching in our in-person group setting (registration now open!), individual coaching or virtual regardless of where you live.
+LEAP has options for essay coaching in our in-person group setting (registration open this spring!), individual coaching or virtual regardless of where you live.
 Essays are best written in June/July after school is out but before applications go live August 1.
 After August 1, students are likely to encounter additional supplemental essays the colleges typically don’t release ahead of time.